 My mom is like, “Don’t leave me in here with Betty!” because we both decided that this picture was dead baby Betty.
 I fumble with the door and throw my body weight into it until it finally comes open.
 Right away, we take the picture, put it upside down, and put a heavy clock on top of it (in hindsight, we should have used the bible).
 We peek our heads into the hall and tip-toe from open room to open room, but NO ONE else has any unusual artwork.

 We decide to go to sleep and ask about Betty in the morning.
 Of course, it’s hard to sleep when your bed squeaks as often as you breathe, lady bugs are bouncing around the room, and the ONE OTHER GUEST AT THE INN keeps using the bathroom behind your head at all hours of the night.
 We both wake up, roll over, and look at each other…

 First intelligible thought: coffee.
 I roll out of the ever-squeaky bed and make sure that the painting is still on the floor, because I kept dreaming that I woke to find it missing.
 Thankfully, it’s where we left it.
 We hold it up just to confirm that we didn’t hallucinate the whole thing.
 Nope.
 We didn’t.

-We go downstairs to find coffee but do a little investigative work on our way, creeping down hallways and whatnot.
+We venture downstairs to find coffee and do a little investigative work on our way, creeping down hallways and whatnot.
 I notice a plaque on the wall.